lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 a.
 MySQL

-Use the following command to create a new database with the
+Use the following command to create a new database:

 ```
 oc new-app -e \